xydinesh/xydinesh.github.com/src/posts/december25.md

 2. "Don't believe everything you think" by Joseph Nguyen

 A small book, the main premise of the book is to encourage you to stay mindful all the time.
-The book refers to this time as time of non-thinking; for me, it the time when you are mindful.
+The book refers to this time as time of non-thinking; for me, it is the time when you are mindful.

 3. "Models: Attract women through honesty" by Mark Manson